gufranSabri/StanceDetection-MultiTaskLearning/readme.md

 ## Usage Instructions

+* For training and testing, first clone this repository and enter into the root directory of the repository.

+* Please note that the training and testing data is included in the repository in the `./data` folder.

+<p style="color:red">Please note that the code is compatible with Linux and MacOS and has not been tested on a Windows system.
+If you are using Windows, you might run into issues with the model/data paths in the code.</p>

+### Training

 This `main.py` script provides a command-line interface with the following arguments:

 - `-model`: Choose between 'parallel' or 'sequential' for the model type.
 Default is 'parallel'.